Before and after pictures of a smile transformed by a set of high-quality dentures.

 Adjusting to new dentures takes a little time and patience.
 In the first few weeks, you might notice increased saliva flow or minor soreness as your mouth gets used to the appliance.
 To ease the transition, try eating softer foods and cutting them into small pieces.
 It’s also important to give your mouth a rest by removing your dentures for a few hours each day, especially while you sleep.
 Remember to clean them daily to keep them in great condition.
 We’re here to support you, so don’t hesitate to call if you need any further adjustments for comfort.

-The Cost of Dentures: What to Expect
+The Adjustment Period: What to Expect

 Understanding the financial side of getting dentures is a huge part of the process.
 We know that cost is a major consideration, and you deserve a clear picture of what to expect.
 The price of dentures isn’t one-size-fits-all; it depends on the type of denture you need, the materials used, and your specific treatment plan.
 Think of it as an investment in your health, confidence, and quality of life.
 The good news is that there are many ways to make this investment manageable, from using insurance benefits to flexible payment options.
 Let’s break down the costs so you can feel prepared and confident moving forward.